nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Editing a module
 1 Editing a module
   1. Test case: `edit 1 n/CS1101S` <br>
-      Expected: The name of the first module in the list is edited, and is now CS1101S.
+      Expected: The name of the first module in the list is edited, and is now `CS1101S`.
 Details of the updated module is shown in the status message.

-  2. Test case: `edit 2 e/12pm - 2pm` <br>
+  2. Test case: `edit 2 e/310323 14:00` <br>
-     Expected: The time slot of the first module in the list is edited, and is now 12pm - 2pm.
+     Expected: The time slot of the first module in the list is edited, and is now `Friday 02:00PM`.
 Details of the updated module is shown in the status message.

-  3. Test case: `edit 1 p/Lecture` <br>
+  3. Test case: `edit 1 t/Lecture` <br>
-     Expected: The type of the first module in the list is edited, and is now Lecture.
+     Expected: The type of the first module in the list is edited, and is now `Lecture`.
 Details of the updated module is shown in the status message.

 ### Finding a module/type
 1. Finding a module